alexgreen0606/Cookbook/README.md

 ## How to Use

-- **Create Account**: Enter your name, a username, and a password on the login page to create an account.
+- **Create an Account**: Sign up with your name, username, and password on the login page.
-- **Build Your Pantry**: In the sidebar, add some ingredients to your collection.
-Ingredients require a name, image url, and calorie count.
+- **Build Your Pantry**: Add ingredients via the sidebar.
+Each ingredient requires a name, image URL, and calorie count.
-- **Build Your Cookbook**: On the homepage, browse your recipes or create new ones with the create button.
-Recipes consist of names, images, ingredients, and instructions.
+- **Create and Manage Recipes**: On the homepage, browse or create new recipes.
+Recipes consist of names, images, linked ingredients from the pantry, and step-by-step instructions.
-- **Edit Your Account**: The profile page allows for editing of all recipes, ingredients, username, password, name, and deletion of your account.
+- **Edit Your Account**: The profile page allows you to modify your recipes, ingredients, username, password, and name.
+You can also delete your account from here.

 ## Development Intent

-This app was developed individually by me as my capstone project for York Solution's Barriers to Entry program (B2E).
-I had two weeks to design and build both the frontend and backend
+This app was developed as my capstone project for York Solutions' `Barriers to Entry (B2E)` program, completed over two weeks.
+The goal was to design and implement both the frontend and backend independently, resulting in a fully functional application.

 ## Prerequisites